NikolaKomljenovic/remarkably_code_test/README.md

 ### Functional Criteria

-1. ~~The solution should not use existing databases or tables~~ \
+ 1. The solution should not use existing databases or tables (done)
-2. The solution must expose an API surface that allows the following:
+ 2. The solution must expose an API surface that allows the following (done):
   ```
   a. `POST` new Event (done)
   b. `GET` a specfic Event (done)
   c. `GET` all Events (done)
-  d. `GET` all Events related to a specific Item
+  d. `GET` all Events related to a specific Item (done)
   ```

- 3. The solution must protect requests by checking for and verifying a pre-shared secret header `x-rmb-eventscv-token`
+ 3. The solution must protect requests by checking for and verifying a pre-shared secret header `x-rmb-eventscv-token` (done)

  ### Optional Criteria

- 1. ~~Include a "one-line" method for running the solution locally, such as a script file, docker compose, etc~~
+ 1. Include a "one-line" method for running the solution locally, such as a script file, docker compose, etc (done)
  2. Include an API endpoint that returns the following stats about Events:
    ```
    a.
 Total by type (done)